“There’s none so blind as those who will not listen.” Neil Gaiman

 - Defend with the weapons the God provides

 God wants to “…put a new spirit…” in us; this is the Holy Spirit, His Spirit, the Spirit of God that created the universe!
 2 Corinthians 10:4 says, “For the weapons of our warfare are not of the flesh but have divine power to destroy strongholds.”
 Righteousness, peace, the Word, truth, and love… these are the defense mechanisms we are provided to use against the darkness.
-One of the most powerful weapons is forgiveness.
+One of our most powerful weapons is forgiveness.

 Seek help through counseling and community through a church where you feel loved and accepted.
 Proverbs 13:20 says, “He who walks with the wise grows wise,” and Hebrews 10:24-25 says, “And let us consider how to stir up one another to love and good works, not neglecting to meet together.”
 We can learn from others about how to fight the battles in our lives; and having support through them is always better than trying to do it alone.
 We are better together!

 The second way to overcome stubbornness is to be un-divided in our relationship with God.
 Division in our heart’s commitment causes us to be inconsistent and untrustworthy.
 James 1:8 says, “A double-minded man is unstable in all his ways;” another version says, “Their loyalty is divided between God and the world, and they are unstable in everything they do.”

 This tender, responsive “heart of flesh” that God wants to put inside of us is soft, malleable, moldable, shapeable, fertile soil, in contrast to a stoney, walled-up, rocky, stubborn one that we can develop.